midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 It only adds a coin to a pending set, if transaction details are provided too, then such transaction might be added to transaction history as expected.

-## Usage of indexer
+## Synchronization process

 Literal implementation of a Midnight Wallet, applying transactions one by one, provided by a local node is the best option from security and privacy standpoint, but resources needed to run such implementation and time to have wallet synchronized are quite significant.
+Such option requires only a stream of blocks from a node, perform basic consistency checks and run `apply_transaction` one by one (alternatively batch all transactions from a block).

+An alternative idea is to implement a service, which receives encryption secret key, uses it to scan for transactions relevant for particular wallet and provides data needed to evolve the state, that is:
+- necessary updates to coin commitment tree (including roots for consistency checks)
+- filtered transactions to apply
+Such service cannot spend coins because it does not have access to coin secret key.
+It needs to be trusted by user though (because it has access to otherwise private information) and it can offer way better user experience.

+## Transaction submission

+After transaction was created, it can be submitted to the network or other party.

+For cases, where wallet submits transaction to the network, it is advised wallet implementation features a re-submission mechanics.
+Blockchain is a distributed system and there are many possible issues, which may arise due to e.g. networking issues or node being temporarily unavailable.

+For example:
+1. When transaction is added to the pending pool - assign it a certain positive integer called `TTL`
+2. Repeatedly, in constant time intervals:
+   1. submit all transactions present in pending set
+   2. decrease their `TTL` by 1
+   3. discard transactions with `TTL` equal 0